jonschlinkert/template/docs/features.md

 # Features

-> Here are just a few of the features that Assemble offers to make you faster at web development
+> Here are just a few of the features that Engine offers to make you faster at web development

  - creating templates for pages, partials, and layouts